Welcome!

 Speeding up CRT

-You can break up big integer computations with the Chinese Remainder Theorem.
-In some problems, the reduction / reconstruction steps of CRT make up a significant part of the computational cost, and you can reduce this cost by choosing “custom” moduli.
-I recently studied moduli of the form $2^n - 2^k + 1$, which leads to thinking about resultants of the trinomials $x^n - x^k + 1$ and when they are divisible by different primes.
-There is still a lot to learn about these trinomials and similar families. (paper)
+In some problems, the reduction / reconstruction steps of Chinese remaindering make up a significant part of the computational cost.
+You can reduce this cost by choosing “custom” moduli.
+I recently studied moduli of the form $2^n - 2^k + 1$, which leads to thinking about the trinomials $x^n - x^k + 1$.
+It turns out that two trinomials are “compatible” if their resultant is a power of 2.
+We don’t know when this happens or how often it happens.
+There are a lot of open questions here! (paper) (conference talk) (extended abstract)

 Balanced Matrices